4lt3rr/4lt3rr.github.io/src/content/posts/2025/TRX_CTF/index.md

 }
 ```

-But the problem here is this binary has `PIE`, and there is no way for us to `ret2win` in manual way, how about `Stack Pivot`?
+But the problem here is this binary has `PIE`, and there is no way for us to `ret2win` in a manual way, how about `Stack Pivot`?
 Still no because the `puts` function is above `read` function and there is `FULL RELRO` so this is impossible to leak the address too.
-We can think `Partial Overwrite`, but this way still impossible because the `main` function call first, and when it return, it will return to the function that called it (as know as `__libc_start_call_main()`) to exit.
+We can think of `Partial Overwrite`, but this way is still impossible because the `main` function calls first, and when it returns, it will return to the function that called it (as known as `__libc_start_call_main()`) to exit.

 ```sh
    0x55555555523a <main+96>                       mov    rsi, rax               RSI => 0x7fffffffdc10 —▸ 0x7fffffffdfc9 ◂— 0x34365f363878